 7unctad:2015

 uncertain, and untransparent monitoring and enforcement mechanisms, have limited its ef- fectiveness by failing to provide international investors with the information they require to update their perceptions of investment risk in a particular country.
-This situation has begun to change in response to increased institutional transparency and growing media coverage; but in accordance with the logic of North’s seminal work on institutions, creating an effec- tive system of investment treaty monitoring and enforcement has been a long, slow process.8 Thus whereas prior research has simply assumed that investor claims of treaty violations entail significant costs, our analysis offers a much more qualified theoretical account of the role played by reputational mechanisms in the enforcement of international commitments.
+This situation has begun to change in response to increased institutional transparency,growing media coverage, and the accumulation of knowledge and experience with ISDS; but in accordance with the logic of North’s seminal work on institutions, creating an effec- tive system of investment treaty monitoring and enforcement has been a long, slow process.8 Thus whereas prior research has simply assumed that investor claims of treaty violations entail significant costs, our analysis offers a much more qualified theoretical account emphasizing the pivotal role of information in the monitoring and enforcement of international commitments.

+[DELETE NEXT SECTION????????????]

 The Investor-State Dispute Settlement Process

 As indicated above, the single most important player in the international investor-state dispute settlement process is the ICSID, which was established as an autonomous interna- tional institution under a multilateral treaty drawn up by the executive directors of the World Bank in 1965.
 As of late 2014, a total of 159 states had ratified the ICSID Con- vention, not counting Bolivia, Ecuador, and Venezuela, which withdrew from membership between 2007 and 2012.9 Prior to December 31, 2015, other notable non-members included Brazil, India, Iran, Iraq, Poland, and South Africa.
 Several of these nations, however, have agreed to arbitration under the ICSID’s Affiliated Facility (AF), which provides for dispute arbitration and conciliation if one of the parties is a citizen of a member state.